climateintelligence/smartduck-docs/book/sections/guide_GUI-phoenix.md

+# GUI for Climate Services Information Systems

-# Phoenix
+## Example: Phoenix

+* Birdhouse provides a web-based application where birds can be linked into it for GUI usage.
+[Phoenix](https://github.com/bird-house/pyramid-phoenix).
 Phoenix is a web application to work with processing services like our *duck* demo.
 We have deployed the *duck* demo on a virtual machine at [DKRZ](https://www.dkrz.de/en/).
 In the following example we run the *duck* infill process using the Phoenix app.